Generalized Pseudospectral Method and Zeros of Orthogonal Polynomials: Introduction and Main Results

-We illustrate the general result of the main Theorem~\ref{PropZerosThmG} by applying it to the case of the Sonin-Markov polynomials, also known as generalized Hermite polynomials, see~\cite{MastMilo,OccoRusso2014} and references therein.
 To prove the identities satisfied by the zeros of the Sonin-Markov polynomials stated in Theorem~\ref{PropZerosThmSM}, we compute the generalized pseudospectral matrix representations of the differential operators $d/dx$ and $d^2/dx^2$ as well as the differential operator $\SD$ associated with the Sonin-Markov family, see~\eqref{DSoninMarkov} of~\eqref{diffEqSoninMarkov} and Subsection~\ref{sec:DcSM}, assuming that the interpolation nodes are zeros of the Sonin-Markov polynomials.
 The formulas for these matrix representations as well as the identities of Theorem~\ref{PropZerosThmSM} have been verified using programming environment MATLAB, for several particular values of the relevant paramenets (the degree $N$ and the parameter $\beta$, see~Theorem~\ref{PropZerosThmSM} and definitions~\eqref{SMdf},~\eqref{alpha}).